 The proposed amendment to the Constitution must then be approved by a majority vote of the entire UFS.
 Once approved, the proposed amendment to this Constitution shall be distributed to the University faculty and senior administration of the University at least four weeks prior to its consideration at a meeting of the University faculty at their respective colleges or schools.
 The University faculty senators will call these meetings, preside over meetings, distribute ballots, and tabulate results for their respective college or school.
 The senators will then present results of the vote from their college or school at a meeting of UFS.
 (Each college or school is given one vote.)
 Results will be tabulated and passage of any constitutional amendment shall be by a simple majority of the colleges and schools of the university voting in favor of the amendment.
-A college or school is considered to be in favor of the constitutional amendment approved by the majority of the colleges and schools of the university votional amendment approved by the majority of the colleges and schools of a signed by senior administration.
+A college or school is considered to be in favor of the constitutional amendment if at least two-thirds of its faculty who vote is in favor of the amendment.
+Any constitutional amendment approved by the majority of the colleges and schools of the university must also be approved and signed by senior administration.